Five Easy Tips for Beginner Witches

 For every spell that needs an exotic ingredient, there is another that will use things from your local area, or things that are easier to get than you might think.
 As well as noting down your inventory, it’s a good idea to note down some possible correspondence lists.
 Even though correspondence lists aren’t the be all and end all of magic, they are useful to have if you need to make substitutions, or if you have a glut of ingredients that you don’t quite know what to do with.

-You can get decent correspondence lists in the backs of some good witchcraft books, or you can actually buy some online in my shop to download at will.
+You can get decent correspondence lists in the backs of some good witchcraft books.
 They will save you some serious money by encouraging you to use what you have that is readily available to you.
 Once you’ve got an idea of which herbs, spices or crystals can be used for what, you can build up your own lists.

 Optimizing your ingredients will not only save you time and money, but will also make your spells better.
 Here are a few tips: